Page updated 16th December 2013

 "Let me congratulate you, my polished fellow-citizens, on your zeal for improvement. ....
 To be sure they were well meaning people (forefathers): but ignorance made them prefer old Broadgate to a spruce milliner's shop, and the Painted East Window of St. Peter's Church, to the bow-window of Mr. C.'s tap room."
 Signed by Modernus.
 It just seems some modern controversies are really as old as the hills!

+The Committee of the Improvement Commission sanctioned the demolition with a 25 to 9 majority.
 Work to remove the gate commenced on 28th December 1824 and the highway was reopened on the 28th February 1825.
-During the two months of demolition, the Defiance and other coaches that served the Clarence Hotel used the narrow Martins Lane.
-The building that is now Pizza Express was constructed on the corner.
-The Exeter Bank was extended to the High Street by demolishing the existing houses and shops adjoining the bank, in 1874.
+During the two months of demolition, the Defiance and other coaches that served the Hotel used the narrow Martins Lane.
+The roadway of Broadgate was eventually widened in 1833.

-During 2005, Broadgate has been pedestrianised, and the entry of cars into the Close is restricted.
-The photo shows the post marking the gate and a commemorative plaque.
-Also see Broadgate in Areas.
+During 2005, Broadgate has been pedestrianised, and the entry of cars into the Close is restricted to South Street only.

 │ Top of Page │